Docudrama: History

 The impulse to incorporate historical material into literary texts has been an intermittent feature of literature in the west since its earliest days.
 Aristotle's theory of art is based on the use of putatively historical events and characters.
 Especially after the development of modern mass-produced literature, there have been genres that relied on history or then-current events for material.
 English Renaissance drama, for example, developed subgenres specifically devoted to dramatizing recent murders and notorious cases of witchcraft.

 However, docudrama as a separate category belongs to the second half of the twentieth century.
 Louis de Rochemont, creator of The March of Time, became a producer at 20th Century Fox in 1943.
 There he brought the newsreel aesthetic to films, producing a series of movies based upon real events using a realistic style that became known as semidocumentary.
 The films (The House on 92nd Street, Boomerang, 13 Rue Madeleine) were imitated, and the style soon became used even for completely-fictional stories, such as The Naked City.
 Perhaps the most significant of the semidocumentary films was He Walked by Night (1948), based upon an actual case.
 Jack Webb had a supporting role in the movie and struck up a friendship with the LAPD consultant, Sergeant Marty Wynn.
 The film and his relationship with Wynn inspired Webb to create Dragnet, one of the most famous docudramas in history.

-The particular portmanteau term "docudrama" was coined in 1957 by Philip C. Lewis (1904-1979), of Tenafly, New Jersey, a former vaudevillian and stage actor turned playwright and author, in connection with a production he wrote, in response to the defeat of a local school-funding referendum, for the Tenafly Citizens' Education Council addressing "the development of education and its significance in American life."
+The particular portmanteau term "docudrama" was coined in 1957 by Philip C. Lewis (1904–1979), of Tenafly, New Jersey, a former vaudevillian and stage actor turned playwright and author, in connection with a production he wrote, in response to the defeat of a local school-funding referendum, for the Tenafly Citizens' Education Council addressing "the development of education and its significance in American life."
 Lewis trademarked the term "DocuDrama" in 1967 (expired, 1992) for a production company of the same name.

 The influence of New Journalism tended to create a license for authors to treat with literary techniques material that might in an earlier age have been approached in a purely journalistic way.
 Both Truman Capote and Norman Mailer were influenced by this movement, and Capote's In Cold Blood is arguably the most famous example of the genre.

-American television

 Some docudrama examples for American television include Brian's Song (1971), and Roots (1977).
 Brian's Song is the biography of Brian Piccolo, a Chicago Bears football player who died at a young age after battling cancer.
 Roots depicts the life of a slave and his family.

-Examples

-This list is ordered by release date.